Effective advocacy campaigns have the power to effect real change. Learn how to start your grassroots campaign off right with these tips and best...

-For member-based organizations, 501c6's, advocacy is a core component of their member engagement strategy (along with education and events) and is vital to proving the effectiveness of their organization.
+For member-based organizations like a 501c6, advocacy is a core component of their member engagement strategy and is vital to proving the effectiveness of their organization.
 These associations often have a core group of supporters to build their advocacy around and supplement their digital efforts with in-person advocacy.
 These organizations conduct advocacy because at stake is an issue that will directly affect their members and livelihoods.

-With grassroots advocacy, 501c3's can use their extensive network of donors, stakeholders, and supporters to drive grassroots action.
-With that being said, there is a great deal of confusion around lobbying and advocacy for charitable organizations.
+With grassroots advocacy, 501c3s can use their extensive network of donors, stakeholders, and supporters to drive grassroots action.
+With that being said, there is a great deal of confusion around lobbying and nonprofit advocacy.
 There are more regulations in place for 501c3's when it comes to political activities, but that doesn't mean you can't fight for better policy outcomes.

 “But I don't want to put my 501c3 status in jeopardy.”

 Don't worry.
 You're not going to.
 But, if your concerns haven’t been alleviated yet, I would recommend taking the 501(h) election.
-This will simplify the reporting you'll have to do for your "lobbying" efforts and clarify the constraints the IRS has in place about expenditures on lobbying.
+This will simplify the reporting you'll have to do for your "lobbying" efforts and clarify the constraints the IRS has on lobbying expenditures.